 Notes: We analyzed actively operating TSDFs and nonoperating TSDFs that have waste in place.
 To determine if a TSDF is located in an area with exposure to moderate or high flood hazard, we identified overlap between an estimated radius around a facility's primary coordinates provided by the U.S. Environmental Protection Agency (EPA) and flood hazard data provided by the Federal Emergency Management Agency (FEMA).
 Overlap indicates that a facility is located in an area that may be affected by the selected hazard.
-To show exposure to flooding, we use FEMA's National Flood Hazard Layer, which estimates several levels of flood hazard, including high flood hazard (areas with a 1 percent or higher annual chance of flooding), and moderate flood hazard (areas with a 0.2 percent or higher annual chance of flooding).
+To show exposure to flooding, we use FEMA's National Flood Hazard Layer, which estimates several levels of flood hazard, including high flood hazard (areas with a 1 percent or higher annual chance of flooding).
 We approximated the boundaries of TSDFs using a radius around each facility's primary geographic coordinates based on acreage data for the facility that EPA provided.
-Facility boundaries based on these data do not account for where hazardous waste is specifically handled at facilities and we did not analyze site-specific information for these TSDFs, such as steps that specific facilities have taken to manage potential risks from selected natural hazards.
+Facility boundaries and we did not analyze site-specific information for these TSDFs, such as steps that specific facilities have taken to manage potential risks from selected natural hazards.
 See appendix I for more details on our data analysis.